Typhoon Tip: Impact

+Guam and Philippines

-The typhoon produced heavy rainfall early in its lifetime while passing near Guam, including a total of 23.1 cm (9.09 in) at Andersen Air Force Base.
+The typhoon produced heavy rainfall early in its lifetime while passing near Guam, including a total of 231 mm at Andersen Air Force Base.
+Gusts of 125 km/h were measured during October 9 at the Naval Base Guam, as the center of the storm was positioned 70 km south of Agana.
+Tip caused a total loss of nearly US$1.6 million (1979 USD, US$6.93 million in 2024) across Guam.
 The outer rainbands of the large circulation of Tip produced moderate rainfall in the mountainous regions of the Philippine islands of Luzon and Visayas.

+Japan

 Heavy rainfall from the typhoon breached a flood-retaining wall at Camp Fuji, a training facility for the United States Marine Corps near Yokosuka.
 Marines inside the camp weathered the storm inside huts situated at the base of a hill which housed a fuel farm.
 The breach led to hoses being dislodged from two rubber storage bladders, releasing large quantities of fuel.
 The fuel flowed down the hill and was ignited by a heater used to warm one of the huts.
 The resultant fire killed 13 Marines, injured 68, and caused moderate damage to the facility.
 The facility's barracks were destroyed, along with fifteen huts and several other structures.
 The barracks were rebuilt, and a memorial was established for those who lost their lives in the fire.